FIFA Rankings: India and top 20 remain unchanged | Goal.com

 The Indian national team has been ranked 108th in the latest FIFA rankings released on Thursday.

-The Blue Tigers have not played an international match this year.
-There has been no change from their position in the December 2019 FIFA Rankings.
+With India having not played an international match this year, there has been no change from their position in the December 2019 FIFA Rankings.

 The Blue Tigers were last in action in the joint qualifiers for the 2022 World Cup and the 2023 AFC (Asian Football Confederation) Asian Cup against Afghanistan (1-1) and Oman (1-0 loss) that constituted towards the November 2019 rankings (down 2) which have since remained the same for the AFC nation.

-India will be hosting Qatar in a qualifier on March 26th, followed by fixtures against Bangladesh and Afghanistan in June.
+India will be hosting Qatar (55th) in a qualifier on March 26th, followed by fixtures against Bangladesh (187th) and Afghanistan (149th) in June, whose rankings also have all remained unchanged.

+Given only 15 international friendlies played world over since the December rankings, the top 20 countries with Belgium, France and Brazil continuing to occupy the top three spots stay put to their positions while Pakistan (200, up 1) is one of the few to see a slight change.